Anneyino/VueProject/worklog/Report.md

 - Ember: a somewhat stubborn framework, nearly one way to create application.
 Backward Compatible.
 - Vue.js: progressive framework, concise and reasonable, easy to comprehend and build.

 As we know, the frameworks are designed to help us deal with complexity, but frameworks themselves can also introduce complexity of their own.
 So there is a trade-off between the application complexity and framwork complexity.
-Here you can see the comparation of different framework complexity, the Vue.js performs really well.
+Here you can see the comparison of different framework complexity, the Vue.js performs really well.

 ![](./images/Comparation.png)